radar/guides/ember.md

 *Thanks to Robin Ward who has a lot of great Ember content on [his blog](http://eviltrout.com).
 Some of his posts, such as [Ember without Ember Data](http://eviltrout.com/2013/03/23/ember-without-data.html) have inspired this guide*.

+*Also thanks to Rob Yurkowski, Ivan Vanderbyl and Miles Starkenburg for some early-on proof-reading*

 If at any point you want to see the completed Ember code for this guide, [view the ember branch on blorgh](https://github.com/radar/blorgh/tree/ember)

 Ember.js [claims](https://www.youtube.com/watch?v=jScLjUlLTLI) to be the only real JavaScript framework, as apposed to over a thousand other Javascript libraries.
 The [website for EmberJS](http://emberjs.com) calls Ember "a framework for creating **ambitious** web applications."
 That's quite a claim to make!
 Ember is extremely opinionated (just like Rails!), and so a lot of the hard decisions have already been made, which is great.